Ketamine Services

 Intensive Ketamine Treatment Retreat

-We will be returning to the mountain venue with views of Hanging Rock right out back and located ~2 hours from Raleigh.
-All women will have a private Queen Bed cubby upstairs in the former hayloft with an open floor plan downstairs in the 4,200-sf renovated stable.
-There are plenty of nooks and crannies around the property for some quality alone time as well.
+We returned to the mountain venue with views of Hanging Rock right out back and located ~2 hours from Raleigh.
+All women enjoyed a private Queen Bed cubby upstairs in the former hayloft with an open floor plan downstairs in the 4,200-sf renovated stable.
+With some alterations in journey timing we were able to return safely home before the impending ice storm which thankfully turned out to not cause major issues in the Triangle.

-Our team: Dr. Danielle Sudler, DNP, PMHNP-BC, PMH-C providing medical services and monitoring; Susan Clifton, LCSW has 30+ years as a licensed clinical psychotherapist and KAP therapist who is a member of KAPstone Clinics who ensure best practice care; Kimberly Kornegay, certified sound therapist and experienced retreat organizer, will be providing live sound meditation and movement meditation and Suzanne George, our Deep Hospitality Coordinator.
-Our second therapist is TBD.
+Our team: Dr. Danielle Sudler, DNP, PMHNP-BC, PMH-C provided medical services and monitoring; Susan Clifton, LCSW led the various groups including Journey Reflections, Integration, Mask Making and Kintsugi; Kimberly Kornegay, certified sound therapist and experienced retreat organizer, provided journey music and a live sound meditation and Suzanne George, our Deep Hospitality Coordinator made sure we all had what we needed.

 Assorted snacks and fruits on a table.